ordina-ncore/ordina-ncore.github.io/_posts/2017-05-26-jens-gheerardyn-the-blockchain-how-does-it-work.md

 The hash for ncore will always be the same.
 Even an empty value has a hash value.

-{% include image.html img="/img/blockchain/sha256-empty.png" alt="Hash algorithm - variable size to fixed size" title="Hash algorithm - variable size to fixed size" %}
+{% include image.html img="/img/blockchain/sha256-empty.png" %}

 Let's take a very long Lorem Ipsum and see what happens

-{% include image.html img="/img/blockchain/sha256-lorem-ipsum.png" alt="Hash algorithm - variable size to fixed size" title="Hash algorithm - variable size to fixed size" %}
+{% include image.html img="/img/blockchain/sha256-lorem-ipsum.png" %}

 The hash has always the same length no matter the input.
 </div>